dfremont/glulx-llvm/README.md

 The backend does not currently produce debugging information, which makes debugging of compiled programs very annoying (your options: add print commands everywhere, and/or use the `__debugtrap` intrinsic to trap the Glulxe debugger and inspect raw locals).
 I have not investigated what would be involved in getting the backend to produce the information needed by the Glulxe debugger; however you would also have to modify the assembler to output the addresses it picks for functions and data.

-### No Standard Library
+### Only Partial Standard Library

-If you want to use functions provided by the C standard library, such as `strlen` or `printf`, you will either need to implement them yourself or port (part of) an existing _libc_ implementation.
+If you want to use functions provided by the C standard library, such as `strlen` or `printf`, you may find implementations in the **libc** folder.
-The latter is not trivial but should be doable: in order to compile Inform 6 I ported the needed parts of [uClibc-ng](https://uclibc-ng.org/).
-I haven't released that port since it's incomplete and rickety, but I encourage someone with more experience at compiling _libc_ than me to try a proper port.
-You can find a very minimal set of headers/libraries in the _libc_ folder.
+However, I have only implemented a fragment of the whole standard library, mainly by seeing which functions were necessary to compile Inform 6.
+I would welcome pull requests adding additional features or porting a serious _libc_ implementation such as [uClibc-ng](https://uclibc-ng.org/).

 (If you need the C++ standard library, good luck...)